Embedded software testing tools

 Tools on the market

 There are many software tools on the market that provide some of the features listed above.
-The Rapita Verification Suite (RVS) provides all of them, offering embedded testing engineers an automated platform to collect verification data from their software while it runs on either host machines or embedded targets, and letting them track data through continuous integration servers such as Jenkins.
+The Rapita Verification Suite (RVS) contains plugins that enable embedded testing engineers an automated platform to collect verification data from their software while it runs on either host machines or embedded targets, and letting them track data through continuous integration servers such as Jenkins.

 RVS includes a range of plugins that let you automate various parts of your embedded software testing: